mtalcott/google-photos-deduper-node/README.md

 * install [nodemon](https://github.com/remy/nodemon) globally in your container
 * install all dependencies from the package.json locally
-* expose port 3000 to the host
+* expose port 8080 to the web host
 * instruct the container to execute `npm start` on start up.

 ## Start